devfabien/redux-todo/.github/Pull-Request-Template.md

 ## Description of tasks that were expected to be completed

-List all the tasks and sub-tasks that were assigned to you Make sure you check every completed task. list them in this style
+List all the tasks and sub-tasks that were assigned to you make sure you check every completed task. list them in this style

 - [ ] Create .....
 - [ ] Add .....